JavierMtz5/COCO_YOLO_dataset_generator/README.md

 Image filenames do not have to be in order nor named in the same way, and the main directory (*dataset_directory_name* in the diagram above) containing the dataset can be named by the user.
 The remaining directories must be named in the same way.

-It is not mandatory to have the original COCO dataset, but any other COCO format dataset must follow this structure so that the script can correctly convert the data.
+It is not mandatory to have the original COCO dataset, but any other COCO JSON format dataset must follow this structure so that the script can correctly convert the data.

 ## Arguments

-- **dataset_dir**: Path to the directory where COCO dataset is located.
+- **dataset_dir**: Path to the directory where COCO JSON dataset is located.
 - **output_dir**: Name of the directory where the new dataset will be generated.
 Defaults to *new_dataset*.
-- **target_classes**: Array of strings, where each string is the name of the class whose images that must be extracted from the original COCO dataset.
+- **target_classes**: Array of strings, where each string is the name of the class whose images that must be extracted from the original COCO JSON  dataset.
 If not specified, all classes are extracted from the original dataset.
-- **background_percentage**: Only applies if not all classes are being extracted from COCO dataset.
+- **background_percentage**: Only applies if not all classes are being extracted from COCO JSON dataset.
 The new dataset will include *background_percentage*% more images, which will be background and will not contain any of the target classes.
 Defaults to 0.0.
 - **create_single_class**: Boolean indicating whether to join all the selected classes into a single class.
 Defaults to False.
 - **single_class_name**: Only applies if create_single_class param is set to True.
 Name of the single class to be generated.
 Defaults to *new_class*.
-- **test_num_images**: Number of test images from the original COCO dataset to include in the new dataset.
+- **test_num_images**: Number of test images from the original COCO JSON dataset to include in the new dataset.
 Defaults to None, which means that all of the original test images will be included.
 - **test_only_target_classes** (**AVAILABLE IN FUTURE RELEASE**): Boolean indicating whether to only include images which contain the target classes or any image.
 Defaults to False.
-- **convert_to_yolo** (**AVAILABLE IN FUTURE RELEASE**): Boolean indicating whether to convert the annotations to YOLOv8 or not.
+- **convert_to_yolo** (**AVAILABLE IN FUTURE RELEASE**): Boolean indicating whether to convert the annotations to YOLO or not.
 Defaults to True.

 ## Usage